 As music is a practical subject, assessment may be done by focussing on a small group at a time on certain tasks or skills, observing the children, discussing their work or self/group/teacher evaluation against criteria from the National Curriculum programmes of study and end of year expectations.
 The progression grid provided by the subject leader ensures children are accessing work at age related expectations, with regular opportunities to be challenged through higher-level objectives.
 Children are assessed according to age related expectations in line with curriculum requirements.
 This is done in line with the school assessment calendar.
 This information is recorded and monitored by the co-ordinator.

-Music is monitored by the subject leader throughout all year groups using a variety of strategies such as, lesson observations, staff discussions and pupil interviews.
+Music is monitored by the subject coordinator throughout all year groups using a variety of strategies such as, lesson observations, staff discussions and pupil interviews.
 Feedback is given to teachers and leaders use the information to see if the children know more and remember more.
 We assess against out ‘End of Year Learning Goals’ frequently.

 National Curriculum Music Programmes of Study: